 - Printed material

-3. Make a Logo
+3. Make Your Logo

-While it isn’t an exact science, and people’s life experiences mean their reactions vary, you can use color to drive emotion.
+While it isn’t an exact science and people’s life experiences mean their reactions vary, you can use color to drive emotion.

 6. Study Your Competition